Posts

 Image

 We were at a restaurant the other day.
 When we sat down at the table, our silverware was wrapped in a nice cloth napkin, so I put the napkin on my lap.
 Silverware wrapped up in a napkin.
 After the salad, they cleared away all the dishes and also the silverware.
-Because waiters are good like this, he brought over some more silverware, also wrapped in a napkin.
+Because our waiter was good like this, he brought over some more silverware, also wrapped in a napkin.
 I tossed the second napkin on my lap, forgetting I already had a napkin on my lap.
 Fast forward and when we get up to leave, I put my napkin on the table, stand up, and a napkin falls on the floor. !!!!!!!!
 WHAT just happened?
-I checked the table, yup.
+I check the table, yup.
 There's my napkin.
 I look on the floor, there's my napkin.
 It would have been hella confusing even without the martini.

 How's retirement going, Tom?